-Sexually Inappropriate Behavior: Conduct that is rude, obscene or sexually suggestive gestures or communication.
+Sexually Inappropriate Behavior: Conduct that is lewd or obscene, including sexually suggestive gestures or communication.
 Public masturbation, disrobing or exposure of one’s self to another person without that person’s consent is one example.
 This may be an isolated occurrence.

-Complaint: A written statement submitted by the Complainant to the College for the purpose of initiating disciplinary proceedings under this Policy.
+Complaint: A written statement submitted by a third party, Responsible Reporter or the Reporting Party to the College for the purpose of initiating disciplinary proceedings under this Policy.
 This includes complaints submitted through the Community Concern Form.

 Consent: Consent to engage in sexual activity must exist from beginning to end of each instance of sexual activity.
 Consent is demonstrated through mutually understandable words and/or actions that clearly indicate a willingness to engage in, and continue to engage in, a specific sexual activity.

 Consent must be informed and voluntary.
 To give Consent, a person must be awake, of legal age, and have the capacity to reasonably understand the nature of their actions.
 Individuals who are physically or mentally incapacitated cannot give Consent.
 Some indicators that an individual is incapacitated due to intoxication may include, but are not limited to, vomiting, unresponsiveness, inability to communicate coherently, inability to dress/undress without assistance, inability to walk without assistance, slurred speech, loss of coordination, or inability to perform other physical or cognitive tasks without assistance.

 Silence, without actions evidencing permission, does not demonstrate Consent.
 Where force or coercion is alleged, the absence of resistance does not demonstrate Consent.
 The responsibility of obtaining Consent rests with the person initiating sexual activity